EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 # if conda is behaving slow, this command can sometimes help
 conda clean -a
 ```

+**Important note: Sometimes conda or mamba will get stuck at a step, such as creating an environment or installing a package.
+Pressing `Enter` on your keyboard can sometimes help it continue when it pauses.**

 2. To create a new environment and install `mesmerize-core` into it do this: